 That basically means buying things over time, and giving up on a house that looks professionally done.
 Once you find your own style and can be picky about what enters your house, it is easy.

-Here are five guidelines to help you define what you like so you can decorate over time:
+Five guidelines to help you decorate over time:

 1. Use inspiration pictures to find your style